daniele-athome/hass-config/README.md

 ### System

 My system is made up of a few running machines.
 This is a how a keep an eye on them.
 Heavy use of [Glances](https://github.com/nicolargo/glances/).
+Since the Home Assistant system hosts a dedicated WiFi access point, this view is used to control the devices connected to it and to selectively allow them access to the Internet.

 ### Theme control